Terra Cresta 3D: Reception

-Famitsu was negative towards the game's slow pace and inferiority to similar titles available on the Saturn, believing that the core gameplay of Terra Cresta was unsuitable for a 3D shooting game.
-GameFan expressed a lukewarm response towards its slow pace and low difficulty level, although they liked its polygonal graphics and soundtrack.
+Famitsu was negative towards the slow pace and inferiority to similar titles available on the Saturn, believing the core gameplay of Terra Cresta was unsuitable for a 3D shooting game.
+GameFan expressed an indifferent response towards its slow pace and low difficulty level, although they liked its polygonal graphics and soundtrack.
 They compared it unfavorably to Namco's Xevious 3D/G. Next Generation magazine was especially critical towards the game, finding its 3D visuals "pathetic" and its level designs "of the lowest-common-denominator, cookie-cutter, purple-blotchy-copy-of-every-other-shooter-known-to-humankind variety".
-They especially disliked its usage of polygons due to it slowing down the game speed, and found the game to be a disappointment compared to the original Moon Cresta and Terra Cresta.
+They especially disliked its usage of polygons due to them causing slow down, and found the game to be a disappointment compared to the original Moon Cresta and Terra Cresta.
 Next Generation suggested that players instead wait for Raizing's Terra Diver or Taito's RayStorm.
-SuperGamesPower liked the idea of combining the player's ships together to form a much more powerful one, comparing it to arcade titles like Galaxian and Xevious.
+SuperGamesPower liked the idea of combining the player's ships together to form a much more powerful one, comparing it to arcade titles such as Galaxian and Xevious.

 In a 2016 retrospective review, Jess Ragan of Hardcore Gaming 101 called it a "disconcertingly watered down sequel" to the original Terra Cresta, disliking its graphics, transparency effects, camera angle and overall gameplay for being inferior to other shooters on the Saturn and to earlier titles in the series.
-The departure of series creator Shigeki Fujiwara was also cited by Ragan as a reason for the game's sudden downturn in quality compared to earlier entries, as well as the overall state of the video game industry at the time and impending dominance of 3D graphics.
-He felt that it was "a miracle" that the game was even made due to Nichibutsu mainly devoting their video game operations towards pornographic mahjong arcade games towards the late 1990s.
+The departure of series creator Shigeki Fujiwara was cited by Ragan as a reason for the sudden downturn in quality compared to earlier entries, as well as the overall state of the video game industry at the time and impending dominance of 3D graphics.
+He felt that it was "a miracle" the game was even made due to Nichibutsu mainly devoting their video game operations towards pornographic mahjong arcade games towards the late 1990s.
 Ragan also praised the soundtrack for its usage of orchestral remixes of tracks from the original, saying that had Nichibutsu put the same amount of effort into the game as they did with the music it "could have been something special".